firejoust/mineflayer-GUI/README.md

 #### Item
 An object used to specify various traits of an item.
 (NOT a `PrismarineItem`, don't mix them up!)

+#### event
+Either "windowOpen" or "windowClose" depending on which you want to listen for.

 ### Methods
 #### bot.gui.clickItem (`...path`)
 * Clicks the item specified in a path.
 Returns an instance of a PrismarineItem or null if nothing was found.